 - Search in the Pique – the local online magazine classifieds section

-- Try to arrive in Whistler before the peak seasons begin – if you’re planning to stay for the Winter season arrive in October and for the Summer season arrive in April.
-This way you will have more choice and slightly more reasonable rental options available to you.
+- Try to arrive in Whistler before the peak seasons begin – if you’re planning to stay for the Winter season, arrive in October, and for the Summer season, arrive in April.
+This way, you will have more choices and slightly more reasonable rental options available to you.

-Rent prices in Whistler vary massively, our two-bedroom apartment in Bayshores was $1800 CAD per month.
+Rent prices in Whistler vary massively – our two-bedroom apartment in Bayshores is $2,200 CAD per month.
 Which was very reasonable, but the maximum number of tenants allowed was two.
 A big plus was it had a large wrap-around balcony and garden.
+However, we signed our lease for this back in 2018.
+And here in B.C. landlords can only increase your rent by 3.5% every 12 months.

-For units in Whistler village you are likely going to pay at least $2000 CAD per month for a studio, and from $2200 for a one-bedroom apartment.
-If you go further afield to Pemberton (a 30 minute drive) average rental prices for a one-bedroom decrease to about $1500 CAD per month.
-Further away in Squamish, a 45 minute drive from Whistler you’re lookign at about $1600 CAD for a one-bedroom.
+For units in Whistler Village, you are likely going to pay at least $2,800 CAD per month for a studio and from $3,000 CAD for a one-bedroom apartment.
+If you go further afield to Pemberton (a 30-minute drive), average rental prices for a one-bedroom decrease to about $2,200 CAD per month.
+Further away in Squamish, a 45-minute drive from Whistler, you’re looking at about the same at $2,200 CAD for a one-bedroom.

-If you really want to save money on rent, you can rent a bed in a room from about $500 CAD per month, this is just a bed so you will be sharing the room with one or two other people.
-Again this price massively depends on where the house is located and the condition of it.
+If you really want to save money on rent, you can rent a bed in a room in or near Whistler Village for about $1,500 CAD per month; this is just a bed, so you will be sharing the room with one or two other people.
+Again, this price massively depends on where the house is located and the condition of it.
 Some share houses are truly awful.
-Similarly, you can rent your own room in a share house from $1200 per room.
+Similarly, you can rent your own room in a shared house for around $2,000 CAD per room.

 The best neighborhoods to live in Whistler

-There are a couple of neighbourhoods in Whistler, here I will list the best/most popular.
+There are a couple of neighborhoods in Whistler, here, I will list the best/most popular.
 We lived in Bayshores for two full years and loved it.

-- Whistler Cay – is the closest area to Whistler village, the prices here are a little more expensive but the apartments/ houses here are generally of good condition
+- Whistler Cay – is the closest area to Whistler Village; the prices here are a little more expensive, but the apartments/ houses here are generally in good condition.

 - Bayshores – a family-friendly neighborhood with some beautiful chalet-style homes.
 It is a 10-15 minute drive into Whistler and a 15-20 minute walk to Creekside.
 Regular bus services operate from here.